-John Richer is an experienced and accomplished business lawyer and commercial litigator who has successfully represented clients in litigation, arbitration and mediation matters in state and federal courts throughout Oklahoma and the United States, as well as in arbitrations, mediations and in informal dispute resolution.
+John Richer is an experienced and accomplished business lawyer who has successfully represented clients in numerous litigation matters in state and federal courts throughout Oklahoma and the United States, as well as in arbitrations, mediations and in informal dispute resolution.

 John's representative experience includes:

 - Prosecution of breach of contract claims on behalf of publicly traded natural gas processor against producer with future damages in excess of $100 million.

 - Representation of contractor in subcontractor lien dispute resulting in published opinion clarifying the scope of "flow-down" provisions and lien waivers in construction contracts.
 See H2K Technologies, Inc. v.
 WSP USA, Inc., 2021 OK 59, --- P.3d ---.

 - Representation of a publicly traded energy client in rate disputes involving fees charged to carriers transporting natural gas liquids on interstate pipelines.